gitcoinco/code_fund_ads/BLUEPRINT.md

         {
           "small_image_url": "",
-          "reason": "CodeFund does not have a advertiser for you at this time.", "poweredByLink": "https://codefund.app",
+          "reason": "CodeFund does not have an advertiser for you at this time.", "poweredByLink": "https://codefund.app",
           "pixel": "",
           "link": "",